Trent-Computer-Science-Club-Association/ClubWebsite/.github/ISSUE_TEMPLATE/page-error.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-What were you looking for when this error occurred?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.